 Posted on Monday, March 10th, 2014 at 7:00 am

-The official first day of spring is March 20.
+Spring is officially here.
 Nice, warm, spring weather could reach where you live at any time!
 Is your garden ready?
 If not, try some of these tips that will help you get your spring garden started.
 Planning ahead is very important.

 Start Pulling Weeds

 Get out there and weed those flower beds and vegetable gardens now!
 The weeds won’t have had much time to take root and will be easy to pull.
 Wait until spring really gets going and those weeds will become stronger and harder to remove.
 You might be able to avoid having to buy a weed killing product for a while if you pull the weeds right away.